 As a mother, Valerija knows all too well how difficult it can be to keep children entertained, especially in the changeable Irish weather.
 She recommends Activate - an indoor family fun centre with activities such as bowling, mini golf, roller skating, laser tag and more.
 Perfect for those rainy days and only a 5 minute drive from the Island Resort.
 Read more and book here

 This iconic Irish attraction is actually located in neighbouring Wexford, where Philippa is from.
 The drive is itself an adventure, taking in the nearby Passage East Car Ferry (a little bigger than our own Mary Fitzgerald!) and stunning coastline views.
 Hook Lighthouse

-is the oldest working lighthouse in the world (over 800 years old), and is open for tours.
+is the oldest working lighthouse in the world and is open for tours.
 Hook is about 45mins drive from the Resort, depending on the departing Passage East ferry times, which can be checked here

 Inistioge - Recommended by Sarah (Reception)

 Pronounced "in-ish-tee-guh" - this small village in nearby Kilkenny has a lot to offer.
 Kilkenny native Sarah enjoys going for the lakeside walks, and Woodstock Gardens and historic Jerpoint Abbey are also closeby.
 The village is about 40 mins drive from the Resort, and you can find more about things to do here